ketech-org/ketech-org.github.io/terms-of-service.md

 ## 2. License to Use the Apps

 Subject to your compliance with these Terms, K&E grants you a limited, non-exclusive, non-transferable, revocable license to download and use the Apps for your personal, non-commercial use on an Apple device that you own or control, in accordance with Apple’s Media Services Terms and Conditions and App Store rules.

+This license is limited to use of the Apps on any Apple-branded products that you own or control and as permitted by the Usage Rules set forth in the Apple Media Services Terms and Conditions, except that the Apps may be accessed and used by other accounts associated with you via Family Sharing or volume purchasing.

 We reserve all rights not expressly granted to you.